 Full time teaching in a third level or FE college.

-Full time teaching in a school (this arises in a small number of cases in VEC schools).
+Full time teaching in a school (not less than 5 years - this arises in a small number of cases predominantly in ETB schools and fee paying schools).

 |Working in a non-contact role in a school, such as school caretaker|